SWAT-engineering/borg-backup-remotely/README.md

 ### setup on server with the borg archive

-- borg SSH key constrained to a dir in append only mode. note that we'll create a borg backup repo per server as a subdir inside of this dir
-- separate borg prune ssh key that is allowed to manipulate borg repos (prune them)
+- ssh key that allows us to run borg
 - make sure is reachable by the server that coordinates the backups

 ### per server to backup

-- make sure borg backup & socat & openssh are installed
+- make sure borg backup & socat are installed
 - ssh key of the user that has read rights of the directories you want to backup.
 - set `StreamLocalBindUnlink yes` in `sshd_config`

 ## server that runs this command

-- install borg and openssh
+- install borg and socat
 - make sure servers to backup are reachable
 - make sure backup server is reachable